National Junior College: Art Elective Programme

 National Junior College was the first school to offer the Art Elective Programme (AEP) in 1985 to allow student with a passion in Art to develop their talents.
 Under this programme, the college also provides specialised facilities to allow students to experiment with different art media.
 At the end of this programme, students are expected to sit for Art as a subject at the Singapore-Cambridge GCE Advanced Level at both the Higher 2 and Higher 3 levels.
 The college was also one of the six college to pioneer the Humanities Programme scheme in 1987, a scheme by Singapore's Ministry of Education to encourage students to pursue the study of humanities at the pre-university level.
 In 1992, German was introduced as a subject for the first time in a junior college under the Language Elective Programme.

 Music Programme

-NJC also offers its own Music Programme, not to be confused with MEP (Music Elective Programme).
-It started in 2006 and is currently offers a 6-year course which culminates at 'A’ Level, where students can take Music at Higher 2 level.
-However, the students may wish to drop the subject at the 2 or 4-year mark.
+NJC also offers its own Music Programme, not to be confused with the MOE's MEP (Music Elective Programme).
+It started in 2006 and is currently offered only to Junior High Students; previously, students could take Music at H2 level for the 'A' levels.

+Humanities Integrated Programme

+The Humanities Integrated Programme (HIP) has been offered at NJC since 2020.

 Language Elective Programme

-NJC will be offering the Malay and Tamil Language Elective Programmes (LEP) from 2020.
+NJC has offered the Malay and Tamil Language Elective Programmes (LEP) from 2020.

 Science Special Programmes

-National Junior College also offer special programmes related to science subjects.
+National Junior College also offer special programmes related to Science subjects.
 Some distinct programmes are featured below: